Airsoft pellets

-Airsoft pellets are spherical projectiles used by airsoft guns.
-Typically made of plastic, they usually measure around 6 mm in diameter (though selective models use 8 mm), and weigh 0.20–0.40 g, with the most common weights being 0.12 g and 0.20 g, while 0.25 g, 0.28 g, 0.30 g and 0.40 g pellets are also commonplace.
-Though frequently referred to as "BBs" among airsoft users, these pellets are not the same as either of the 4.5 mm metal projectiles that BB guns fire, or the 0.180 in-sized birdshot from which the term "BB" originated.
+Airsoft pellets (known as BBs) are spherical projectiles used by airsoft guns.
+Typically made of plastic, they usually measure around 6 mm in diameter (though selective models use 8 mm), and weigh 0.20–0.40 g, with the most common weights being 0.20 g and 0.25 g, while 0.28 g, 0.30 g, 0.32 g and 0.40 g BBs are also commonplace.
+Though frequently referred to as "BBs" among airsoft users, these BBs are not the same as either of the 4.5 mm caliber metal projectiles that BB guns fire, or the 0.180 in-sized birdshot from which the term "BB" originated.

 Variants

 Although the majority of pellets bought and used are simple spherical projectiles made of plastic, some of the following special varieties can be used to give a player an advantage, such as higher quality pellets.

 Biodegradable

 Biodegradable pellets are available, and are often required by outdoor fields where sweeping is not an option.
 Conventional pellets pollute the environment, as most non-biodegradable pellets have a mineral or petroleum-based center, coated in non-biodegradable plastics, thus ensuring they will stay in the environment for several hundred years if not collected.
 Biodegradable pellets are made of various types of resin, often developed for the agricultural industry, and better makes are certified as compostable.
 Commonly used plastic resins include polylactic acid or polylactide (PLA) which is based on renewable materials like corn products and a molecular formula of (C3H4O2)n.
 There is a mixture of degradable processes being used, such as soil microbes and photosensitive degradation.
 Biodegradable pellets are currently being produced with all the characteristics of the best of the conventional, with homogeneous resin construction.

 Most high-quality pellets are available in a non-biodegradable version, as well as a biodegradable version that costs slightly more.
 Both bio- and non-biodegradable pellets are popular and widely available.